deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (+) Handles Sparse encoding
 * (-) Amazon may not be sharing [all information necessary to obtain the best results with its examples](https://github.com/amznlabs/amazon-dsstne/issues/24)
-* (-) Amazon has chosen another framework for use on AWS.
+* (-) Amazon has chosen another framework for use on AWS, MxNet

 ### <a name="dynet">DyNet</a>